Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     :widths: 15 40 15 30

     *version*, "The current version of the *VIN™*.", 0.1.0, "Do not modify."
-    *config_name*, The name of the *VIN™’s* configuration file., "default_config", Default value or user-defined."
+    *config_name*, "The name of the *VIN™’s* configuration file.", default_config, "Default value or user-defined."
+    *fuse_peers_name*, "The name of the fuse peers.", fuse_peers, "Default value or user-defined."
     *bootstrap_ip*, The bootstrap node’s IP address., 0.0.0.0, "Default value or user-defined."
     *bootstrap_port*, The port fora node's node-to-bootstrap and bootstrap-to-node communications within the *VIN™*., 8000, "Default value or user-defined."
     *kademlia_port*, The port through which a *VIN™* node communications bi-directionally with the Kademlia network., 8080, "Default value or user-defined."